nodejs/node/doc/api/fs_REMOTE_19143.md

 added: v10.10.0
 -->

-A representation of a directory entry, which can be a file or folder within the directory, as returned by reading from an [`fs.Dir`][].
-The directory entry is a structure of a mapping of a filename to an inode, which is unique for each file.
-The inode contains all information except the name and actual data of the file.
+A representation of a directory entry, or a mapping of a filename to an inode, as returned by reading from an [`fs.Dir`][].

 Additionally, when [`fs.readdir()`][] or [`fs.readdirSync()`][] is called with the `withFileTypes` option set to `true`, the resulting array is filled with